laurenawilkinson/meow-meow-chat/README.md

-# Meow Meow Chat!
+# Meow Meow Chat! :cat:

-:cat: A websocket app using node.js with express, now using Vue on the front end.
+- A websocket app using Node.js with express, now using Vue on the front end.
-:cat: Chat with others online!
+- Chat with others online!
-:cat: Cat themed!
+- Cat themed!

 ## Features in the works

 - ~~Styling, utilising CSS Grid and Flexbox~~
 - Possibly markup messages
-- Chat history appears when you enter the chatroom
+- ~~Chat history appears when you enter the chatroom~~
 - Typing indicator